 There are a number of courses at UW-Whitewater that incorporate sustainability.
 In some courses, sustainability is a primary focus of the class or used as a lens to understand a particular subject area.
 In other courses, sustainability is not the primary focus but the class includes one or more sustainability activities or integrates sustainability issues throughout the class.
-If you are an instructor interested in infusing sustainability into your curriculum or if you are a student searching for classes that incorporate sustainability, please click here for a listing of sustainability-focused courses and samples of sustainability class activities.
+For an inventory of sustainability-focused courses at UW-Whitewater, please downlaod our sustainability course list.

 Students also have an opportunity to learn about sustainability concepts within a global context with valuable first-hand experiences through various travel study opportunities.
 Some of those offered in the past include: